benmiller314/cdm2020spring/plans/lesson-03.md

 Next, <strong>in pairs, compare your impressions.</strong> Help each other with your questions; be ready to share remaining questions or big takeaways.
 Spend another 5-8 minutes here.
 </div>

 <em>EXT: What do you think are the limitations of the GitHub interface?
 What are some things you might want to do with Git that you haven't yet seen?
-Conversely, what do you think GitHub, as a website, might do better than Git?</em>
+Conversely, what do you think GitHub, as a website, might do better than Git at the command line?</em>

-Okay, so **back to full-class discussion.** What stands out?
+Okay, so **back to full-class discussion.** What are your takeaways?
+Your remaining questions?

 ## 2. First project: Soundscape Narrative (20 min)